gutomcosta/learning-object-recognition/README.md

 ### How does it work?

-It use a Convolutional Network model (Resnet50 and VGG16) with a pre trained imagenet weights.
+It uses a Convolutional Network model (Resnet50 and VGG16) with a pre trained imagenet weights.

 #### See it in action